Sutro Egyptian Collection

 Address: Global Museum, San Francisco State University, 1600 Holloway Avenue, Parkmerced

 Hours: Vary by semester.
-Typically Tuesday-Saturday during the school year.
+Typically Tuesday to Saturday during the school year.
 Check the SFSU website.

 Cost: Free